zacksabbath/frontend-ui/README.md

-# Stump
+# Populist

-Welcome to the front-end repo for [Populist](https://populist.vote).
+Welcome to the front-end ui repo for [Populist](https://populist.vote).
 Check out the website for more information on what we are building (and a kitty).

 ## Docz